AnaPinigina/Project1-ELK-stack/README.md

 These Beats allow us to collect the following information from each machine:

-* Filebeat - collects data about the file system
+* Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-* Metricbeat - collects machine metrics, such as uptime
+* Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: